Van Bel Michiel

 Plant functional genomics

-Plant genomes contain an extremely large number of genes, both in number of gene families as well as copy number per family.
+Plant genomes contain an extremely large number of genes, both in number of gene families as well as in copy number per family.
 Consequently, searching for individual genes with conserved biological functions across different plant species is challenging.
-Apart from exploring known gene function information (e.g., Gene Ontology, literature), when and where a gene is expressed is an important factor contributing to the concept of gene function in multicellular organisms.
+Apart from exploring known gene function information (e.g., Gene Ontology, literature/text mining), when and where a gene is expressed is an important factor contributing to the concept of gene function in multicellular organisms.